 4. Consider Battery Efficiency and Additional Loads: Factor in the efficiency of the battery and any other devices that might draw power simultaneously.
 Adding a buffer of 10-20% to the total capacity can help accommodate these variables.

 Keep in mind that these calculations are based on ideal conditions.
 Factors such as local climate, solar panel efficiency, and actual AC usage patterns can influence the actual battery capacity needed.
-It's advisable to consult with a solar energy professional to tailor the system to your specific requirements.
+Don't want to calculate?
+You can contact us to get your battery needs or directly use our solar air conditioner, we have prepared everything for you.

 Conclusion